Updated on 11/20/2020

 Sometimes people only have one or two panic attacks in their lives.
 They usually happen under extreme amounts of stress or pressure.

 Certain traumatic events can eventually cause someone to develop panic disorder.
 For example, therapist Shannon Nuñez, who is also the Clinical Director at the Pathway to Hope addiction treatment center, has worked with clients who developed panic disorder after witnessing sudden deaths.
-Witnessing a sudden death can make people feel like they could die in a moment and at any time, causing panic attacks.
+Witnessing a sudden death is so traumatic that it can make people feel like they could die in a moment and at any time, causing panic attacks.

 Anxiety Attack vs. Panic Attack: A Summary of the Differences

-So you can quickly compare and reference the key differences between an anxiety attack vs. a panic attack, we created the table below:
+While distinguishing anxiety attacks and panic attacks can be confusing, the table below will help you quickly compare and reference the key differences between an anxiety attack vs. a panic attack.

 Why We Need To Make Sure People Understand the Difference